-Sky Q is the company’s premium service, which offers 4K channels and the ability to stream recorded and on-demand content to any device in your home, which it calls Fluid Viewing.
-Sky Q also features Apple AirPlay and the ability to operate as a Wi-Fi mesh in your home, for faster wireless and, ultimately, smoother streaming.
+If you don't know what Sky Q is, it's the company’s premium service, which offers 4K channels and the ability to stream recorded and on-demand content to any device in your home, which it calls Fluid Viewing.
+Sky Q also features the ability to operate as a Wi-Fi mesh in your home, for faster wireless and, ultimately, smoother streaming.

-In addition to doubling the amount on UHD content available to viewers, Sky has announced that it will update voice control to include content recommendation.
+In addition to doubling the amount on UHD content available to viewers, later in 2018 we'll see Sky update its voice control feature to include content recommendation.
 That means users will be able to request “show movies for me” and access information from Sky Q apps, such as “what is the weather today?”

 And those with 4K TVs will appreciate the addition of HDR (high dynamic range), which should make a vast different to picture quality – and should silence those on AV forums, who have been calling for it since Sky Q’s debut back in 2016.

 Sky isn’t exactly moving at electric pace in the smart home, but it’s certainly building towards being a key component.
-Powerful Wi-Fi mesh capabilities, a central and valued position in the home and the ability to work across all your screens mean it’s in an enviable position.
+Powerful Wi-Fi mesh capabilities, dealbreaker apps like Spotify, a central and valued position in the home and the ability to work across all your screens mean it’s in an enviable position.